CottonCollecter/Pcileech-Renesas-USB3/README.md

 - **For research and learning purposes only — not intended for misuse.**

 👉 Join our [[Discord]](https://discord.gg/ajXCy3naaR) for more open-source projects and technical discussions.

+Note: Some implementation details are modified to discourage direct copy-paste usage.
+Researchers familiar with FPGA/Pcileech development should have no issue adapting the code.